Sustainable housing

 Consider the climate

-When planning your home, think about the climate conditions in the area where you’re building.
+When planning your home, think about the climate conditions in the area where you are building.
 Climate-responsive design for new homes can cater for present and future predicted weather patterns like temperature, heat waves and rainfall variability.
-It can also minimise the impact from the urban heat island effect, where there is a high amount of hardened surfaces and little vegetation in the neighbouring area.
+It can also minimise the impact of the urban heat island effect where there is a large expanse of hardened surfaces and little vegetation in the immediate area.

 Maximise sustainability opportunities